 6. Hep5

-A five minute east walk from Osaka Station you will come across another famous landmark of Osaka: its ferris wheel!
+A five minute walk from Osaka Station will bring you to another famous landmark of Osaka: its ferris wheel!
 The remarkable giant red constructions cannot be missed!
 It is part of Hep, a major shopping mall and entertainment centre.
 Hep is short for Hankyu Entertainment Park, which welcomes over 17 million visitors each year!
-Take a break from the exploring and from the large crowds and take in the impressive view of Osaka, while riding the ferris wheel!
+Take a break from exploring and from the large crowds to take in the impressive view of Osaka while riding the ferris wheel!
 The local legend though is that when you ride together with your partner, you’ll break up soon after…

 Where to stay in Osaka Umeda area?